MBA Consulting Recruiting Timeline: Full 2026 Guide

 Pre-MBA Summer: The Highest-ROI Prep Window

-The 10–14 weeks between your admit letter and orientation is time most admits waste on finance primer courses and travel.
-The candidates who convert MBB offers at 2x the rate of their classmates spend it on case prep and behavioral story development.
+The 10–14 weeks between your admit letter and orientation is time many admits lose to finance primer courses and travel.
+Candidates who use it well usually spend it on case prep and behavioral story development.
 Four specific actions, in this order:

 - Complete 15–25 practice cases.
-Mix market sizing, profitability, market entry, and one or two operations cases.
+Mix market sizing, profitability, market entry, and one or two operations cases, drawing on free MBA casebooks like the Wharton case book.
 Do them solo or with an AI partner before peer practice is realistic.
 Our case interview prep guide has the full structure.

 - Firm-specific research.
 Read the last 6 months of insights publications from the firms you care about.
 Note 2–3 recent engagements you can reference in coffee chats.
 Identify 20–30 alumni at your target offices through LinkedIn.